LinkedSoftwareDependencies/Components-Generator.js/README.md

        --help            # Show information about this command
 ```

-Using this command you can generateRunner a `.jsonld` file for a specific component.
+Using this command you can generate a `.jsonld` file for a specific component.

 #### Options